Barry Cryer: Veteran comedian and writer dies aged 86

 Cryer was born in Leeds in 1935, and started his career as a variety performer while appearing in a university revue.

+He began writing for Irish performer Danny La Rue after a move to London.
+One evening at a nightclub performance, Cryer was spotted by Sir David Frost who suggested they work together.

-He was spotted on stage by Sir David Frost, and went on to work with the presenter on several shows including The Frost Report on the BBC.
+The pair went on to collaborate on several shows on the BBC and ITV, including The Frost Report on the BBC, Frost Over England and Frost On Sunday.

+Cryer's early TV appearances were bolstered by a string of panel shows, with his comic timing entertaining audiences on That's Showbusiness, Blankety Blank and What's My Line.

+He continued to be the go-to writer for many high-profile comedians, including Mike Yarwood, Sir Billy Connolly, Bobby Davro, Jasper Carrott, Stanley Baxter, Dick Emery, Frankie Howerd and Les Dawson.

 Cryer was made an OBE in 2001 and received a lifetime achievement award in 2018 for his comedy career from the British Music Hall Society.